-REL 220 Biblical Interpretation (3)
+BIB 220 Biblical Interpretation (3)

-- Two 300/400 level OT courses (6 credits) - Two 300/400 level NT courses (6 credits) - REL 205 History of Christian Thought (3) OR - REL 206 Doctrines of the Christian Faith (3) - REL 343 History of Christianity (3) OR - REL 346 History of Christianity in America (3)
+Two 300/4 00 level OT courses (6 credits)

+Two 300/4 00 level NT courses (6 credits)

+THE 205 History of Christian Thought (3) OR

+THE 206 Doctrines of the Christian Faith (3)

+REL 343 History of Christianity (3) OR

+REL 346 History of Christianity in America (3)

-See course descriptions under Biblical Languages, Christian Ministries, Philosophy, and Religion.
+For Bible course descriptions see Religion section.
+For additional course descriptions in this major see Biblical Languages, Christian Ministries, and Philosophy.